-a.
-The candidate shall possess the appropriate terminal degree in the discipline, as determined by the Department/School and the College, or sufficient stature

-Comment [alb5]: Do we still hire in as Instructor? in their field and profession, as attested to by regionally and nationally recognized accomplishments (publications, external grant awards, art shows, performances, honors, etc.) to justify waiving the requirement of an appropriate terminal degree.
+- F. So that the University adheres to common standards, the following minimal requirements in teaching, scholarly and creative productivity, and service for promotion are set forth.
+Criteria for meeting these requirements are suggested but not limited to the criteria found in Appendix 2.
+Only under unusual and justifiable circumstances will variations from these requirements be approved. - 1.
+For possible promotion from Assistant Professor to Associate Professor: - a.
+The candidate shall possess the appropriate terminal degree in the discipline, as determined by the Department/School and the College, or sufficient stature in their field and profession, as attested to by regionally and nationally recognized accomplishments (publications, external grant awards, art shows, performances, honors, etc.) to justify waiving the requirement of an appropriate terminal degree. - b.

-- b.
 A candidate may bring in up to two years of full-time service at the rank of assistant professor at the college or university level in consideration for promotion to Associate Professor.
 An Assistant Professor is eligible for review for promotion in the fourth year of service.
 Promotion to Associate Professor may take effect in the fifth year.
 Faculty members who hold rank in an academic department/school but who are assigned to laboratory schools are considered for these purposes as teaching at the college or university level.
 (Ordinarily, promotion to Associate Professor shall not occur prior to recommendation for tenure, see IX.C.5). - c.
-The candidate's continuing professional growth and professional activities should be of sufficient quality to warrant promotion to Associate Professor. - 3.
-For possible promotion from Associate Professor to Professor: - a.
+The candidate's continuing professional growth and professional activities should be of sufficient quality to warrant promotion to Associate Professor.

+- 2. For possible promotion from Associate Professor to Professor: - a.
 The candidate shall possess the appropriate terminal degree in the discipline, as determined by the Department/School and the College, and/or highly recognized stature in their field and profession, as attested to by regionally and nationally recognized accomplishments (publications, external grant awards, art shows, performances, honors, etc.) to justify waiving the requirement of an appropriate terminal degree. - b.
 Ordinarily an Associate Professor must have served full time for at least four years as associate professor at Illinois State and have completed at least ten full-time years as a faculty member at the college or university level.
 Review for promotion to Professor may occur in the tenth year of service.
 Promotion to Professor may take effect in the eleventh year.
 Review for promotion to Professor would normally occur in the fourth year of service as Associate Professor at Illinois State University.
 Promotion to Professor may take effect the following year.
-Faculty who hold rank in an academic department/school but who are assigned to laboratory schools are considered for these purposes as teaching at the college or university level.
+Faculty who hold rank in an academic department/school but who are assigned to laboratory schools are considered for these purposes as teaching at the college or university level. - c.
+The candidate's professional activities shall demonstrate an excellence of quality that reflects sustained past performance and is indicative of meritorious future performance. - G. All DFSC/SFSC recommendations regarding promotion shall be based on criteria set forth in the faculty status policies and procedures that have been developed for Departmental/School use (see V.C.2.b).
+These criteria shall be consistent with the University Guidelines and Criteria for Faculty Evaluation that are found in Appendix 2 of this document. - H. Time spent on unpaid leaves of absence shall not be counted as progress toward promotion.
+Time spent on sabbatical leaves shall be counted as progress toward promotion unless the faculty member and the Provost agree in advance that it shall not be so counted.